Humility: The Heart of Servant Leadership

 Even before Greenleaf, as early as 1916 and at the height of American industrialization, Professor Walter Rauschenbusch spoke of a need for "serviceable leadership" in business and politics as well as in churches.
 However, unlike Greenleaf, Rauschenbusch's point of reference was the perfect model of servant leadership: Jesus Christ.

 Among several bronze statues on the DBU campus is one of Jesus' washing Peter's feet by Max Greiner.
 This stunning display of humility of the Son of God down on His knees and cleaning the dirt-trodden feet of His followers visualizes the essential character trait of servant leadership.
 Jesus is the perfect example of what it means to lead by serving, and if we want to see servant leadership in action, we must study His life, observe His priorities, and watch how He relates to God and with others along the way, learning from His commitment and compassion.
+Having visuals around the DBU campus, helps the DBU family remember what true servant leadership looks like biblically.

-Humility toward God
+Humility Toward God

 A true servant leader is one who is humble first toward God in obedience to the First and Greatest Commandment: "You shall love the Lord your God with all your heart, soul, mind and strength."
 Regardless of whether it is a business, church, or NGO, a leader is ultimately accountable to the God of all creation.
 There are plenty of examples in history of bad leaders who have wielded power selfishly over others as if they were their own gods, but leadership under the authority of God is properly viewed as a stewardship for others.